-The state allows up to 250 gpd per household of wastewater reuse.
+The state allows up to 250 gpd per household of graywater reuse.
 Implementation of graywater harvesting systems reusing 250 gallons per day in 10 percent of Silver City's 5,293 households (Table 7) would translate to approximately 150 acre-feet of water savings per year.
+Graywater use could be encouraged by requiring graywater systems in new construction, or alternatively, by offering a rebate program for installation of graywater systems.